Alan Charlesworth: Postwar career

 Among a small coterie of wartime RAAF commanders considered suitable for further senior roles, Charlesworth retained his rank of air commodore following the cessation of hostilities.
 He was appointed a Commander of the Order of the British Empire (CBE) in the 1946 King's Birthday Honours for his "conspicuous service in operations against the Japanese" while leading North-Western Area Command.
 The same year, he relinquished command of North-Western Area and briefly took charge of Eastern Area Command.
 He was then posted to Britain to undertake a course at the RAF School of Air Support.
-Returning to Australia, he became the inaugural Commandant of the School of Land/Air Warfare at Laverton in April 1947.
+Returning to Australia, he became the inaugural commandant of the School of Land/Air Warfare at Laverton in April 1947.
 The school transferred to RAAF Station Williamtown, New South Wales, the following year.
 Charlesworth took overall command of Williamtown in 1949.
-In June that year, he succeeded fellow Duntroon graduate Air Commodore John McCauley as Chief of Staff to the British Commonwealth Occupation Force (BCOF) in Japan.
+In June that year, he succeeded fellow Duntroon graduate Air Commodore John McCauley as Chief of Staff, British Commonwealth Occupation Force (BCOF), in Japan.

 Charlesworth's workload at BCOF increased considerably with the outbreak of the Korean War in June 1950 and the need to supply the RAAF's contribution to the conflict, chiefly No. 77 Squadron.
 In October, following the death in combat of Wing Commander Lou Spence, Charlesworth temporarily transferred from Tokyo to Iwakuni so that he could administer No. 77 Squadron and its ancillaries until No. 91 (Composite) Wing was formed to take over the task.
 Upon his return to Australia in June 1951, he was promoted to acting air vice marshal and appointed AOC Southern Area, headquartered in Albert Park, Melbourne.
 Towards the end of his tenure, the RAAF's wartime area command system was transformed into a structure based on function rather than geography.
 As a result, Southern Area was re-formed as Training Command in October 1953.
 In 1954 he returned to the UK to command RAAF Overseas Headquarters, London.